-will be given through an IV (needle) in your hand or arm.
+General anesthesia will be given through an IV.
 It will block pain and keep you asleep through surgery.

-A nurse will place an IV line in your arm to give you fluid and medicines.
+An IV line will be placed in your arm to give you fluid and medications.
 A breathing tube will be placed through your mouth and into your throat.
 This will help you breathe during surgery.
 You will also have a catheter placed in your bladder to drain urine.

-Your doctor will make several small cuts in your abdomen.
+Several small cuts will be made in your abdomen.
 Gas will be pumped in to inflate your abdomen, making it easier for the doctor to see.
 A laparoscope and surgical tools will be inserted through the incisions.
 A laparoscope is a thin, lighted tool with a tiny camera.
 It sends images of your abdominal cavity to a monitor.
 Your doctor will operate while viewing the monitor.

-The doctor will use surgical staples to divide the stomach vertically.
+Surgical staples will be used to divide the stomach vertically.
 The new stomach will be the shape of a slim banana.
 The rest of the stomach will be removed.
-Your new stomach can hold 50-150 mL (milliliters) of food, about 10% of what a normal adult stomach can hold.
+Your new stomach can hold 50-150 mL (milliliters) of food—about 10% of what a normal adult stomach can hold.
 Incisions will be closed with staples or stitches.

 In some cases, the doctor may need to switch to open surgery.

 The breathing tube and catheter will be removed.

 Anesthesia will prevent pain during surgery.
 Pain and discomfort after the procedure can be managed with medications.

 The usual length of stay is 2-3 days.